mycmessia/ShingSoul3/README.md

 This is a hobby project created with Unreal Engine 4.19.2.

-We plan to make  an ARPG game similar to Shining Soul 2.
+We plan to make  an ARPG game similar to Shining Soul 2 but in 3D.

+We are using free assets from Infinity Blade atm but we may make our own models in the future.

 ## Coding Conventions